 This measure received support from the Stockton Community Steering Committee (CSC) and was included in the respective adopted Community Emission Reduction Programs.
-This plan was developed and modeled after existing plans and resources for similar projects within the state of California and includes feedback received from the

-CSC to create a plan to address the unique needs of the community.
+This plan was developed and modeled after existing plans and resources for similar projects within the state of California and includes feedback received from the CSC to create a plan to address the unique needs of the community.
 Information about the Steering Committees is included below:

-- (1) Name(s) of the community group(s): Stockton Steering Committee Map - (2) Purpose of community group(s) AB617 Community Engagement and Public Input - (3) Total number of members in the community group(s) Stockton - 27 members - (4) Date(s) of formation/establishment Stockton - December 2018 - (5) A description of the decision-making process must be included.
-Stockton Steering Committee Charter - (6) Community Support Demonstration Stockton CERP

-MECHANISM FOR INFORMING COMMUNITY
+(1) Name(s) of the community group(s):

+Stockton Steering Committee Map

+(2) Purpose of community group(s)

+AB617 Community Engagement and Public Input

+(3) Total number of members in the community group(s)

+Stockton - 35 members

+(4) Date(s) of formation/establishment

+Stockton - March 4, 2020

+(5) A description of the decision-making process must be included.

+Stockton Steering Committee Charter

+(6) Community Support Demonstration

+Stockton CERP

+COMMUNITY ENGAGEMENT CRITERIA

-This measure has been discussed at Community Steering Committee meetings in addition to the outreach activities conducted to inform residents of the program and requirements for participation.
-The outreach conducted has and will continue to be the following:
+This measure has been discussed at Community Steering Committee meetings in addition to additional subcommittee meetings conducted to inform residents of the program and to shape the requirements for participation.
+The engagement process shall include the following:

+- Ongoing collaboration with CSC Trees Subcommittee Members

 - Social media

 - Mailers

 - Print ads

 - Press releases and press events

 - Events, town halls, webinars, etc.

-- Other ideas as brought up by committee
+- Other engagement strategies identified as needed